 For all intents and purposes, the options for backpacking stove use during bans are white gas stoves and canister stoves.
 Or you can go stoveless.

 There are many stoves to choose from.
 Which one is the best depends upon your intended use.
+Note these recommendations are given assuming there is no open flame ban or similar.

 - If you are resupplying for less than ten meals, solo and three-season backpacking: Alcohol Stove